Jacques Solomon

-Jacques Solomon (4 February 1908 – 23 May 1942) was a French physicist and Marxist who played a central role in the debate over quantum mechanics in France in the 1930s and 1940s.
-He was killed by firing squad at Fort Mont-Valérien in 1942.
+Jacques Solomon (4 February 1908 – 23 May 1942) was a French physicist and Marxist who played a central role in the debate over quantum mechanics in France in the 1930s and early '40s.
+During the German occupation of France in World War II, he was arrested and killed by firing squad at Fort Mont-Valérien in 1942.

 Early years

-Jacques Solomon was born on 4 February 1908 in the 18th arrondissement of Paris.

-Solomon's father, Iser Solomon, was a medical radiologist and member of various learned societies in Europe and America.

-Jacques Solomon was a brilliant pupil at Collège Rollin and became an intern at the Hôpitaux de Paris, then began studying physics and mathematics at the Sorbonne.

-At the time, the course covered subjects such as optics, electricity and classical mechanics, but not more recent subjects such as statistical mechanics, Maxwell's electromagnetism or the controversial subjects of relativity and quantum mechanics.
+Jacques Solomon was born into a Jewish family on 4 February 1908 in the 18th arrondissement of Paris.
+His father Iser Solomon was a medical radiologist and member of various learned societies in Europe and America.
+Jacques was a brilliant pupil at Collège Rollin and became an intern at the Hôpitaux de Paris.
+He then began studying physics and mathematics at the Sorbonne.
+At the time, the physics course covered areas such as optics, electricity, and classical mechanics, but not more recent subjects such as statistical mechanics, Maxwell's electromagnetism, or the controversial new areas of relativity and quantum mechanics.

 Solomon was researching theoretical physics at the Centre national de la recherche scientifique in 1929 when he married Hélène Langevin (1909–95), daughter of Paul Langevin (1872–1946), a professor at the Collège de France.

-In 1931, Solomon submitted a thesis on electrodynamics and quantum theory, which earned him recognition as one of the greatest physicists of his time.

-At the age of 29, he began teaching at the Collège de France.
+In 1931, Solomon submitted a thesis on electrodynamics and quantum theory, which earned him recognition as one of the leading French physicists of that period.
+At age 29, he started teaching at the Collège de France.

 Both Solomon and Matvei Petrovich Bronstein believed in the need for a radically different method of treating quantum gravity, since the present theory of field quantization seemed incompatible with the non-linear theory of gravitation.
-Both were killed during the war.
+Both men were murdered by the totalitarian regimes of Nazi Germany and the Soviet Union, respectively.
 Solomon was killed in 1942, but Bronstein was killed before the war.
 In August 1937, while he was living in his apartment at 38 Rubinstein Street, St. Petersburg, Bronstein was arrested as part of the Great Purge.
 He was convicted by a list trial in February 1938 and executed the same day in a Leningrad prison.

 In 1934, Solomon joined the French Communist Party (PCE).

 He taught at the Open University, and contributed to the Cahiers du Bolchevisme and to L'Humanité.

 In 1935, he worked for the election of Paul Rivet, the first member of the Popular Front to be elected.
 After the Munich Agreement of 30 September 1938, he was one of the secretaries of the Union des intellectuels français pour la justice, la liberté et la paix (UDIF).

+Solomon's 1939 book Protons, Neutrons, Neutrinos was praised by a reviewer for its "clear and thorough account" of Beta-ray phenomena; the reviewer noted, however, that the book ran the risk of quickly becoming out-of-date given the rapid advances occurring at the time in the understanding of atomic nuclei.